peterramsing/lost/README.md

   - Safari 9+
 - Automated browser testing with Selenium is coming soon. 👍

-Note: After LostGrid version 8 I'm no longer going to be ensuring it works on Node 0.10 and 0.12.
-It still might and I will be open when it breaks but I'll be following the [Node LTS plan for Node](https://github.com/nodejs/LTS#lts-schedule).
+Note: LostGrid no longer supports Node 0.10 and 0.12.
+I'll be following the [Node LTS plan for Node](https://github.com/nodejs/LTS#lts-schedule).
 Let me know if you any questions.
 Thanks!

 **[:arrow_up: back to top](#table-of-contents)**